-You can have the most powerful, cutting-edge security technology in the world, but if a user clicks on the link in a malicious email, lets a stranger tailgate into your building or uses 1234 as their login password, they unwittingly open your organization up to a cyber security breach.
-The fact is that the human risk factor remains your greatest point of vulnerability when it comes to cyber security, with human error accounting for 90% of all security breach incidents.
+You can have the most powerful, cutting-edge security technology in the world, but if a user clicks on the link in a malicious email, lets a stranger tailgate into your building, or uses 1234 as their login password, they unwittingly open your organization up to a cybersecurity breach.
+The fact is that the human risk factor remains your greatest point of vulnerability when it comes to cybersecurity, with human error accounting for 90% of all security breach incidents.
 In other words, your people are your “weakest link.”

 The best way to fix this situation is to create behavioral change and a culture of security across your organization.
-You need to find ways to encourage your users to reduce their high-risk behaviors so that security awareness becomes second nature—a mindset—and they become your “strongest link” and a key part of your cyber security defense strategy.
+You need to find ways to encourage your users to reduce their high-risk behaviors so that security awareness becomes second nature — a mindset—and they become your “strongest link” and a key part of your cybersecurity defense strategy.

 But how?